-The aws:organizations/policyAttachment:PolicyAttachment resource, part of the Pulumi AWS provider, attaches an AWS Organizations policy to a target: an account, organizational unit, or the organization root.
-This guide focuses on three attachment scopes: account-level, root-level, and OU-level attachment.
+The aws:organizations/policyAttachment:PolicyAttachment resource, part of the Pulumi AWS provider, attaches an AWS Organizations policy to an account, organizational unit, or organization root.
+This guide focuses on three attachment scopes: individual accounts, organizational units, and the organization root.

-Policy attachments reference existing policies and organization structure elements.
+Policy attachments reference existing policies and organization structure.
 The examples are intentionally small.
 Combine them with your own policy definitions and organization hierarchy.

 Attach a policy to an individual account

-Organizations often apply policies to specific member accounts, such as enforcing tagging standards or restricting service usage for development accounts.
+Teams often apply policies to specific member accounts to enforce tagging standards or restrict service usage.

 import * as pulumi from "@pulumi/pulumi";